-A sprawling outdoor shopping area, the Irvine Spectrum Center is lined with retail shops, landscaped fountains, and plenty of attractions to keep the whole family entertained.
-Several notable retailers are within the Spectrum Center, including The Denim Lab and Lululemon, and of the many restaurants available, popular eateries include Umami Burger and Afters Ice Cream.
+Several notable retailers are within the Spectrum Center, including The Denim Lab and Lululemon.
+And of the many restaurants available, popular eateries include Umami Burger and Afters Ice Cream.
 Dave and Buster's also tends to be a popular place to eat and play, featuring adult arcade games and American fare.

-It's not just shopping and dining that define Irvine Spectrum Center—plenty of free or low-cost attractions add to the experience of visiting this new outdoor shopping mall.
+It's not just shopping and dining that defines Irvine Spectrum Center–plenty of free or low-cost attractions add to the experience of visiting.
 The hardscaping and manicured gardens add a nice touch to strolling around, and features like a carousel and giant Ferris wheel are popular with kids.
-Weekend entertainment also adds to the value of the Spectrum Center, including live music playing throughout the courtyards.
+Weekend entertainment also adds a soundtrack, including live music playing throughout the courtyards.